ibm-cloud-docs/pattern-base-ibm-cloud-satellite/resiliency-design.md

 {: #resiliency-design}

 <!-- text for resliency design considerations goes here -->
-Resiliency is best achieved by deploying more than one IBM Cloud Satellite locations and duplicating the configuration.
+Resiliency is best achieved by deploying more than one {{site.data.keyword.satellitelong_notm}} locations and duplicating the configuration.